ode-to-the-code/railsapp2/app/controllers/concerns/spec.md

 uniqueness checks for users

-duplicate update fhecks for edit
+duplicate update checks for edit

-individual comments not important enough to have their own show oage
+individual comments not important enough to have their own show page

 helpers and concerns folder are good for putting method for views and controllers. but rails is largely structured already, as opposed to react

 send over the scope method. for the user with the most comments. where, group, order by, count. includes and joins

 # Specifications for the Rails Assessment